 Furthermore, it was Barack Obama — not me, not Mr. Trump, not anyone else — it was Barack Obama and Barack Obama alone who so divided our nation on this simple matter.
 He can and should have just produced the birth certificate early on.
 The fact that he wouldn’t, for many of us, is what began to create a real question about his birthplace.

 Yes of course, even today plenty of people believe President Obama’s birth certificate is a forgery and that he was born in Kenya.
 Those people do exist.
 But many more people, like me, believe the issue was put to bed when he finally did release his long form birth certificate.
+(The short form version he originally released was granted to people by the State of Hawaii even if they weren’t actually born in Hawaii.
+A tortured detail that should’ve been rendered useless if Obama hadn’t chosen instead to drag it out and play games.)

 I’m writing about this because it was, at the time, something I took seriously.
 I initially thought it was all just a ridiculous conspiracy theory, until I saw the fight he — President Obama — put up in not releasing his birth certificate.
 And when he did finally release it, that put the matter to bed for me.
+And it was a good thing!
 And it put the matter to bed for millions of other Americans as well.
 Just because there are some people who will never believe that President Obama was born in the US, doesn’t mean he was right to deny our entire nation the most simple evidence to quell doubts that were entirely of his own making.

 So let’s review…